 After “lunch”, which was a peanut buster parfait at Dairy Queen, we stopped at Jockey’s Ridge State Park in Nags Head.
 The park contains the tallest natural sand dune system in the Eastern United States.

-A boardwalk is located near the parking lot.
-Interpretive displays along the boardwalk offer information about the plants and animals in the area.
 We walked to the end of the boardwalk, where we found a deck with a bench with a great view of the dunes.
 From the deck there were steps that led to the sand.
 Bob climbed the sand dune to Jockey’s Ridge, where he enjoyed a wonderful view of the surrounding area.

 I opened this blog post with two gorgeous sunrise pictures.
 Not to be outdone, the moon put on a spectacular show in the evening!